Political sociology: Power elite

 Mills formulated a very short summary of his book: "Who, after all, runs America?
-No one runs it altogether, but in so far as any group does, the power elite."
+No one runs it altogether, but insofar as any group does, the power elite."

 Who Rules America? is a book by research psychologist and sociologist, G. William Domhoff, first published in 1967 as a best-seller (#12), with six subsequent editions.
 Domhoff argues in the book that a power elite wields power in America through its support of think-tanks, foundations, commissions, and academic departments.
 Additionally, he argues that the elite control institutions through overt authority, not through covert influence.
-In his introduction, Domhoff writes that the book was inspired by the work of four men: sociologists E. Digby Baltzell, C. Wright Mills, economist Paul Sweezy, and political scientist Robert A. Dahl.
+In his introduction, Domhoff writes that the work of four men inspired the book: sociologists E. Digby Baltzell, C. Wright Mills, economist Paul Sweezy, and political scientist Robert A. Dahl.

 Concepts

 T. H. Marshall on citizenship

-T. H. Marshall's Social Citizenship is a political concept first highlighted in his essay, Citizenship and Social Class in 1949.
+T. H. Marshall's Social Citizenship is a political concept first highlighted in his 1949 essay, Citizenship and Social Class.
 Marshall's concept defines the social responsibilities the state has to its citizens or, as Marshall puts it, "from [granting] the right to a modicum of economic welfare and security to the right to share to the full in the social heritage and to live the life of a civilized being according to the standards prevailing in the society".
 One of the key points made by Marshall is his belief in an evolution of rights in England acquired via citizenship, from "civil rights in the eighteenth [century], political in the nineteenth, and social in the twentieth".
 This evolution however, has been criticized by many for only being from the perspective of the white working man.
 Marshall concludes his essay with three major factors for the evolution of social rights and for their further evolution, listed below: